L3Harris: L3 Technologies and Harris Corporation

+Post-merger

 In October 2018, Harris and L3 announced an all-stock "merger of equals".
 As part of that deal, Harris was required to sell its night vision division.
 The reasoning was that a merger of Harris and L3's night vision departments would create an effective monopoly on the night vision industry.
 The merger was completed in June 2019.
 The new company, L3Harris Technologies, Inc., is based in Melbourne, Florida, where Harris was headquartered.
 The new company was led by former Harris CEO William M. Brown as the Chairman and CEO, with former L3 CEO as the President and COO.
 In June 2021, Brown turned over the role of CEO to Chris Kubasik, retaining the title of Executive Chair, and Kubasik adding the title of Vice Chair.

 Between 2006 and July 2021, L3Harris was awarded 136 U.S. Customs and Border Protection and Immigration and Customs Enforcement contracts totalling $308.2 million, "as well as six blanket purchase orders potentially worth up to $6 billion".

 In 2018, L3Harris acquired two Australian zero-day exploit development companies, Azimuth Security and Linchpin Labs, which were merged as Trenchant.
 The two companies are reportedly suppliers of zero-day exploits for the Five Eyes and the Federal Bureau of Investigation.

 In 2019, L3Harris paid $13 million to settle allegations that Harris, before the merger, violated Arms Export Control Act and International Traffic in Arms Regulations regulations.
 According to a proposed charging letter Harris Corporation violated AECA (22U.S.C.2751 et seq.) and ITAR (22 CFR parts 120–131) for a total of 131 separate violations.